emholmes/eholmes-password-generator-javascript-challenge/README.md

 # Javascript Challenge: Password Generator

 This repository contains the code for a password generator.
-It will generate a random password based on user specified criteria.
+This generator will create a random password based on user specified criteria.

 Clicking the "Generate Password" button, will prompt the user with the following questions:
 1. How many characters would you like your password to be?